Economy of Bangladesh: Economic history

+Precolonial period

-Punch-marked coins are the earliest form of currency found in Bangladesh, dating back to the Iron Age and the first millennium BCE.
+Punch-marked coins are the earliest form of currency found in Bangladesh (Bengal region of Ancient India), dating back to the Iron Age and the first millennium BCE.
 1st century Roman coins with images of Hercules have been excavated in Bangladesh and point to trade links with the Roman world.
 The Wari-Bateshwar ruins are believed to be the emporium (trading center) of Sounagoura mentioned by Roman geographer Claudius Ptolemy.
 The eastern segment of Bengal was a historically prosperous region.
 The Ganges Delta provided advantages of a mild, almost tropical climate, fertile soil, ample water, and an abundance of fish, wildlife, and fruit.
 Living standards for the elite were comparatively better than other parts of the Indian subcontinent.
 Trade routes like the Grand Trunk Road, Tea Horse Road and Silk Road connected the region to the wider neighborhood.
 Between 400 and 1200, the region had a well-developed economy in terms of land ownership, agriculture, livestock, shipping, trade, commerce, taxation, and banking.
 Muslim trade with Bengal increased after the fall of the Sasanian Empire and the Arab takeover of Persian trade routes.
 Much of this trade occurred east of the Meghna River in southeastern Bengal.
 After 1204, Muslim conquerors inherited the gold and silver reserves of pre-Islamic kingdoms.

 The Bengal Sultanate presided over a mercantile empire of its own.
 Bengali ships were the largest ships in the Bay of Bengal and other parts of the Indian Ocean trade network.
 Ship-owning merchants often acted as royal envoys of the Sultan.
 A large number of wealthy Bengali merchants and shipowners lived in Malacca.
 A vessel from Bengal transported embassies from Brunei and Sumatra to China.
 Bengal and the Maldives operated the largest shell currency network in history.
 A Masai giraffe from Malindi in Africa was shipped to Bengal and later gifted to the Emperor of China as a gift from the Sultan of Bengal.
 The rulers of Arakan looked to Bengal for economic, political and cultural capital.
 The Sultan of Bengal financed projects in the Hejaz region of Arabia.